Hi, I’m Tracey Gagné, EdS, LPC, NCC

 - communicate your wants and needs in your relationships;

 DBT therapy can be life-changing and feel almost magical!

 I received my Masters in Professional Counseling and then my Education Specialist Degree in Professional Counseling from Georgia State University.
 I was trained in DBT therapy both here in Georgia and through PESI’s DBT training with Lane Pederson.
 I am licensed as an LPC in Georgia.

 DBT Therapy Can Help You Get Your Emotions Under Control and Your Relationships into Balance

 Meeting with a therapist can help people struggling with the symptoms of BPD and their families feel more connected to their emotions and to the people around them.

 Let’s discover how I can help.
 Reach out for your free phone consultation.
 During the phone consultation we will discuss how I can help, and you may ask any questions you have.
-Reach me at: 404-519-9211.
-I’m here for you.
+Reach out to me for your free phone consultation at 404-519-9211 or by emailing me at email@example.com today.